griffithlab/rnaseq_tutorial_wiki/Integrated-Assignment-Answers.md

 inner mate distance                      ...............
 ```

-Q6) Considering that the read length in this exercise is 36bp, what should you set the --segment-length to (default is 25bp)?
+**Q6.)** Considering that the read length in this exercise is 36bp, what should you set the --segment-length to (default is 25bp)?

-A) If you keep the default value of 25 bases, Tophat will split each read into 2 segments of 25bp and 11bp lengths.
+**A6.)** If you keep the default value of 25 bases, Tophat will split each read into 2 segments of 25bp and 11bp lengths.
 It is preferred to split the read into segments of equal length.
 Therefore, assigning —segment-length a value of 18 for a 36bp read is recommended.
 When deciding on a number, try avoiding a split that will result in a very short segment.
 Short segments might not be uniquely mapped and this can affect your transcript assembly process.

 ```
 cd $RNA_ASSIGNMENT/